kamshory/Oflline-CentOS-Server-Raspberry-Pi-4/README.md

 YUM allows for automatic updates and package and dependency management on RPM-based distributions.
 Like the Advanced Package Tool (APT) from Debian, YUM works with software repositories (collections of packages), which can be accessed locally or over a network connection.

 This step is optional.
-You can skip this if you will not update YUM.
+You can skip this if we will not update YUM.

 ```bash
 yum update -y